Learn something new every day

 More Info... by email

 A calibration engineer monitors, repairs, and adjusts mechanical or electronic systems within a specified value range.
-Many industries use the talents of a calibration engineer, including the automotive, electronics, and appliance industries.
+Many industries use the talents of this type of engineer, including the automotive, electronics, and appliance industries.
 Improperly calibrated products result in poor device functionality and unhappy customers.

 Fuel economy is an important selling point for vehicle manufacturers.
 The calibration engineer must test the vehicle to match the true fuel consumption with the advertised value.
 Any vehicles out of calibration must be adjusted or repaired before it can be released to the public.